-These environmental filaments have been the main focus of Carnicom’s work for the last few years, yielding significant discoveries in the area of synthetic biology.
-Firstly, that these ambient environmental filaments are unique, and unidentifiable: no fiber of that size — less than a micron — exists in nature.
-For comparison, asbestos fibers measure two microns, bacteria range in size from 1-10 microns and human hair from 60 to 100.
+These filaments have been the main focus of Carnicom’s work for the last few years, yielding significant discoveries in the area of synthetic biology.
+Firstly, that these ambient environmental filaments are unique, and unidentifiable: no fibre of that size — less than a micron — exists in nature.
+For comparison, asbestos fibres measure two microns, bacteria range in size from 1-10 microns and human hair from 60 to 100 microns.

 The US Environmental Protection Agency was provided with samples and has refused to identify them, or even acknowledge the existence of the samples.

-Sophisticated laboratory tests by experienced microscopists partnered with Carnicom have concluded that these fibers are completely novel: they do not exist in nature, and they do not exist in the database.
+Sophisticated laboratory tests by experienced microscopists partnered with Carnicom have concluded that these fibres are completely novel: they do not exist in nature, or in the database.

-Morgellons sufferers develop agonizing lesions all over their bodies, which do not heal but ooze continually and extrude colored fibers – similar to the airborne fibers in many respects.
-Carnicom acknowledges that no direct linkage has been proven – yet – stressing the need for further investigation.
-The large scale attempt to ignore the issue and marginalize and ridicule those who present evidence is evidence per se, and this treatment in itself establishes a connection between Morgellons and chemtrails.
+Morgellons sufferers develop agonising lesions all over their bodies, which do not heal but ooze continually and extrude coloured fibers – similar to the airborne fibres in many respects.
+Carnicom acknowledges that no direct linkage has been proven, stressing the need for further investigation.

 Looking at samples from Morgellons patients and samples of environmental filaments, physical similarities can be observed, especially at microscopic range.
 No natural filament, whether hair, spiderwebs or anything else, at that size level exists in nature.
 There are resemblances in physical morphology and constitution.
-A single fiber, maybe 15 microns in diameter, will contain a subs-eries of numerous fibers at the sub-micron level.
+A single fibre, maybe 15 microns in diameter, will contain a sub-series of numerous fibres at the sub-micron level.

 Many of these are carbon nano-tubes, which can be cultured to produce colonies.
 They are motile, and continue to live and reproduce outside the body.
 Carnicom has concluded that their coating is keratin, the durable protein used by insects in their wing casings.
 The tubules are segmented, with visible structures inside them.
 Airborne filaments have been identified over and over as carrying unusual biological components.
 Some of these turn out, amazingly, to be desiccated erythrocytes (red blood cells) – human, but engineered in such a way as to allow them to survive independently of the human body.
 Such a thing represents an extraordinary breakthrough — the creation of artificial blood is the holy grail of biological science, and has been achieved but kept secret.

-In a study of huge significance (and of course receiving an amount of publicity in inverse proportion to its significance through the corporate media), asthma researchers at the University of Paris-Saclay in France last year (2016) found carbon nano-tubes in the lung fluid of all 64 children in its sample.
+In a study of huge significance (and of course receiving an amount of publicity in inverse proportion to its significance through the corporate media), asthma researchers at the University of Paris-Saclay in France in 2016 found carbon nano-tubes in the lung fluid of all 64 children in its sample.
 This finding left a New Scientist writer grasping at nothing; nor do the experts he quotes possess any context for the information, and they struggle to make sense of it.

 “The level at which the nanotubes are present is unclear, as is their source,’ writes the author, “although the team found similar structures in dust and vehicle exhaust collected in Paris.”